mbaggett66/HappyPawsKennel/README.md

 Overall, Week 10 solidified the foundation of the application’s data layer.
 By implementing the core entities and ensuring the database schema reflected the model design, the project is now ready to build on this structure for the future weeks.

+Week 11 – Separation of Concerns / Dependency Injection:

+This week, I implemented Separation of Concerns by moving logic out of the controller and into a service class.
+The idea was to make the controller lighter and the code easier to maintain.
+I created a new service interface and a concrete implementation called
+KennelService, which handles logic related to kennel availability.
+The service communicates directly with the database context and provides a simple method for retrieving the number of available kennels.

+After creating the service, I registered it in the DI container using a scoped lifetime, which allows it to be created once per HTTP request.
+Then, I injected it into the KennelsController and used it inside the Index action.
+The controller now simply calls the service method and passes the result to the view.

+One of the biggest takeaways from this week was understanding how dependency injection improves maintainability.
+By keeping the data access logic separate, I could easily replace the service for testing purposes without affecting the rest of the application.
+This pattern can be used in real-world projects, and it helps create more modular, flexible, and professional ASP.NET applications.